maximbetin/instagram-helper/README.md

 ### Environment Variables

 The application can be configured via a `.env` file in the project root.
-This is the recommended way to manage settings, especially for browser paths and user data.

 **Required Variables:**